Development Management Update

 - We are fast tracking some types of applications, so you may receive decisions not in date order.

-- We will be limiting opportunities for amendments to be made on applications for planning permission to reduce determination times.
-Where applications are contrary to local and national policy there may be no opportunities for amendment.
+- We will be limiting opportunities for negotiation and amendments to be made on applications for planning permission to reduce determination times, and we have a new guidance note available that sets out when we will accept amendments and when we will not.

-- We request that you send photographs of the site to enable desktop assessments.
+- We request that where possible you send photographs of the site to enable desktop assessments.

 - Where applications are submitted with insufficient information at the point of validation, this can cause service delays.
 In some cases it has taken several months to receive the necessary information.
 We can no longer accept this way of working and we require you to submit all required information necessary on application as set out in the Local Validation Checklist.
 We will write to you where applications are submitted which require further information.
 We will clearly communicate what we need and set strict deadlines for you to submit this information.